Posted by: BeneFIT Corporate Wellness

 What employer doesn’t want to shore up their workforce?
 Many studies have shown that encouraging employee health and taking steps toward a healthy workplace culture will reap benefits for employees and employers alike.
 Here are some examples:

-As we begin another year, consider the connection between safety, occupational health, behavioral health, physical health, and healthy productivity.
+Consider the connection between safety, occupational health, behavioral health, physical health, and healthy productivity.
 How are these areas affecting your workplace?

 The overlaps between health promotion and worker safety on the job are also backed by research.
 This is especially true for occupations that involve strenuous or repetitive work, and where being in good physical form is important.
 Obesity, for example, can contribute to back injuries because using proper body mechanics when lifting or moving objects is difficult for people who are overweight.
 Links have been made between workplace stress and illness, such as high blood pressure, which can lead to increased errors and lack of judgment.